Education HELP ALERT® Blogs

 RFT has helped many schools and educators in the U.S. deal with increasing security challenges since 2011 with Help Alert®, a staff protection system with silent mobile panic buttons.

-RFT is a pioneer in the field of location pinpointing and developed a technology in 2002 that creates precise real-time location, a key feature of the product, and critically important in quickly finding where an incident is occurring.
+RFT is a pioneer in the field of location pinpointing and developed technology in 2002 that creates precise real-time location, a key feature of the product and is critically important in quickly finding where an incident is occurring.

 The technology is called 3D-iD® which creates a virtual 3D model of the physical environment constructed from XYZ coordinates and finds a person’s exact location inside or outside buildings using an innovative wireless positioning system.